 Long cables (6ft/2m and up), on the other hand, would be more useful when traveling, where sockets may not be as close as lounging areas, or just useful if you want to use the phone while it’s charging and don’t have a socket nearby, however, we can go back to the clutter issue in your workspace.
 Also, as it is discussed further, long cables can slow down the charging time of your phone.

-3ft / 1m cables are the middle ground here if neither of the previously mentioned problems concern you too much.
+3ft / 1m cables are the middle ground here if neither of the previously mentioned problems concerns you too much.

 The size of the connector housing

 Some phone cases are thick and have a tiny opening around the connector inlet, so a connector with wide housing will not reach the inlet through the case.
 All cables on our list except the swivel cord have relatively small connector housings and should not cause any problems with the vast majority of phone cases, however, if you own such a problematic case, be careful which cable you pick.

 While the difference in data transfer speeds is very small between cables themselves, there are sometimes other, much more notable features of a cable that may change this.
 For example, USB 3.0 supports much higher data transfer speeds than 2.0, although this isn’t much of a concern unless you have a type-C connector on your device, that can drastically increase data transfer speeds.